What does your dog get up to when you go out?

 A distressed dog that tries to bite or claw their way out is liable to hurt their mouth or claws.

-Another consideration is that the open sides can leave a dog feeling exposed and vulnerable.
+Another consideration is that the MidWest has open sides that can leave a dog feeling exposed and vulnerable.

 However, every down has an upside, because that metal grill does mean great ventilation in hot weather, and lowers the risk of overheating.